-When burning wood, the fire will die down as the fuel is consumed.
-When the flames disappear and the remainder is breaking down into glowing embers it is an appropriate time to consider refuelling.
-Generally unless the firebox and firebed has cooled down and it is being revived up to working temperature then it's not appropriate to re-fuel when the logs are still flaming fiercely.
-NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood, too low a firebox temperature (running too cool), too small a fuel load or insufficient air supply/flue draught.
+The fire will die down as the fuel is consumed.
+When the flames begin to disappear, and the remainder is breaking down into glowing embers it is an appropriate time to consider re-fuelling.
+In normal use, unless the firebox and fire bed has cooled down and it is being revived up to working temperature, then it's not appropriate to re-fuel when the logs are still flaming fiercely.
+NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood, too low a firebox temperature (running too cool or burning too slowly), too small a fuel load or insufficient air supply/flue draught.

-NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully for 3 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
+NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully and leave the door slightly ajar for 2 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
 When flames are well established, reduce the air wash to the running setting required.
 Burning without flames above the fuel will create unnecessary smoke.
-Do not load fuel above the rear firebrick at the back of the firebox.
+Do not load fuel above the tertiary air holes in the rear firebrick at the back of the firebox.

 Loading 1 or 2 medium-large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
-Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
+Medium/short, large diameter logs will burn longer, and conversely long small logs will burn up much quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
 These appliances are approved for intermittent operation on wood (typically 0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air controls right down (see below).
 This will produce a long but smoky/tarry burn (not recommended).
 The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
 Never load fuel above the rear firebrick or allow it to spill onto the glass.

-7.11 Shutting Down
+7.10 Shutting Down

 The stove will normally shut down by itself as the fuel is consumed so there is no need to close the air control towards the end of the burn.
-In order to shut down the stove for other reasons, close air controls.
+In order to shut down the stove for other reasons, close air control.
 If the controls are left in this position, the fire will eventually go out but it will also cause the glass to blacken/grey out as the fire dies down.
 If you want to revive the fire it is recommended that the air controls are opened fully initially.